Frequently Asked Questions About Muscle Stimulators

 Yes.
 When you purchase a Compex device you'll receive four small and two large electrodes.

 Battery life varies depending on the programs used and the intensities selected.
 The average battery life is between 15 and 20 hours.
+If your Edge, Performance or Sport Elite device goes unused for 4+ weeks, then the battery will drain and can potentially no longer hold a charge and new replacement battery will need to be purchased.

 Remove all the cable leads from the device.
 Make sure the power pin is aligned along the bottom curved portion of the port entrance.
 See diagram below for detail.